-Now that the holiday season is upon us, so too is the never-ending stream of photo-taking.
-(Hey, at least there’s also some extra bubbly around, right?)
+With nearly everyone equipped with a camera-ready smartphone, it feels like any moment can be made into a photo op.
 Whether you’re circling up with your girls or simply trying to communicate to the world of Instagram that you did, in fact, nail that glittery smoky-eye, you’ll want to look good.
 And since most of us don’t have the genetic makeup of Greek goddesses, models, and the like, we depend on a variety of tips and tricks to help our less-photogenic selves look as confident and flawless as we should feel.
-'Tis the season, so here’s to berry-stained lips, bronze-gilded lids, and never taking a cringe-worthy photo again.
+So here’s to berry-stained lips, bronze-gilded lids, and never taking a cringe-worthy photo again.

 No, we don’t mean literally (seriously, save the duck face for the tweens and VS Angels, please).
 Instead, brighten your pout with some color.
 Even if you’re more of a natural gal and nudes are your go-to, the lightest swipe of berry or rose can make a huge difference.
 A dose of color on your lips will not only add some contrast to your complexion and interest to the photo, but it will help the camera bring out all of your features.
 There’s nothing worse than a pallid lipstick that causes your lips to completely disappear—simply put, the effect is sickly and unflattering.
-Since nothing is off limits at this time of year, try experimenting with a color that’s a little outside of your comfort zone.
+Since nothing is off-limits, try experimenting with a color that’s a little outside of your comfort zone.
 The effect will translate as less dramatic (and intimidating) in photos.
-Laura Geller’s Love Me Dew Moisturizing Lip Crayon ($16) in Cranberry Glaze is perfect for light to medium skin-tones while Nars’s Satin Lip Pencil ($26) in Palais Royal is gorgeous on those with medium to deep complexions.
+Laura Geller’s Love Me Dew Moisturizing Lip Crayon ($17) in Cranberry Glaze is perfect for light to medium skin-tones while Nars’s Satin Lip Pencil ($27) in Palais Royal is gorgeous on those with medium to deep complexions.

-Though we don’t condone using filters to completely alter the appearance of photos (or yourself), we do like the affect of some subtle shade manipulation.
+Though we don’t condone using filters to completely alter the appearance of photos (or yourself), we do like the effect of some subtle shade manipulation.
 In particular, we’re loving Patrick Ta’s recent recommendation to use the red (yes, red!) color filter option on Instagram.
-It will mimic a warm, rosy glow that is photo-taking perfection for this time of year—adding a pretty warmth to skin which, thanks to daylight savings, may or may not have seen the light of day for a while now.
+It will mimic a warm, rosy glow that is photo-taking perfection—adding a pretty warmth to the skin which.
 So, do like Kim Kardashian and Ashley Benson (just a few of Ta’s A-list clients), and filter some red into your next photo.
 We doubt you’ll be disappointed.